Ecotrust/madrona/docs/layers.rst

 #. download existing kml
 #. open in google and make changes
 #. save locally
-#. use the admin site to create a new :class:`PublicLayerList <lingcod.layers.models.PublicLayerList>` with that kml file
+#. use the admin site to create a new :class:`PublicLayerList <madrona.layers.models.PublicLayerList>` with that kml file
-#. mark the new :class:`PublicLayerList <lingcod.layers.models.PublicLayerList>` as active
+#. mark the new :class:`PublicLayerList <madrona.layers.models.PublicLayerList>` as active

 This makes it easy to roll back to a previous version of the layer list as needed.